Alwinator/thesis-template/README.md

 ## Features
 - Local Builds as PDF
-- Automatically rebuild PDF on change
+- Automatically rebuilds PDF on change
 - Automated Remote Builds after a commit using GitHub Actions
-- Compatible with an Austrian HTL Diplomarbeit (NO WARRANTIES)
+- Compatible with an Austrian HTL Diplomarbeit (NO GUARANTEES)
 - Based on Asciidoctor
 - Docker Support
 - Printed & PDF optimized version